Americano FC

-Americano Futebol Clube, or Americano as they are usually called, is a Brazilian football team from Campos dos Goytacazes in Rio de Janeiro, founded on June 1, 1914.

-They play in black and white stripes, black shorts and socks.
+Americano Futebol Clube is a Brazilian football club from Campos dos Goytacazes, in state of Rio de Janeiro.
+Founded on 1914, they play in black and white stripes, black shorts and socks.

 History

-The club was founded on June 1, 1914 by the Uruguayan Bertoni brothers, after watching a game between America and a Campos combined team, won by 3-1 by the former.
-The club was originally planned to be named América Football Club, after America of Rio de Janeiro.
+The club was founded on June 1, 1914 by the Uruguayan Bertoni brothers, after watching a game between America and a Campos combined team, won by 3–1 by the former.
+The club was originally planned to be named América Football Club, after America from city of Rio de Janeiro.

-In 2002, Americano won both the Taça Guanabara and the Taça Rio, but was defeated by Fluminense in both legs (2-0 and 3-1) of the Campeonato Carioca final.
-In 2004, Americano reached the final four of the Brazilian Série C, but finished in the third position, after União Barbarense and Gama, and was not promoted to the Série B.
+In 2002, Americano won both the Taça Guanabara and the Taça Rio, but was defeated by Fluminense in both legs (2–0 and 3–1) of the Campeonato Carioca final.
+In 2004, Americano reached the final four of the Campeonato Brasileiro Série C, but finished in the third position, after União Barbarense and Gama, and was not promoted to the Série B.